Team-RTG/Realistic-Terrain-Generation/README.md

 * Mushroom Islands do not generate as actual islands.
 For this reason, they are disabled by default.
 * Volcanic biomes sometimes contain partially-generated volcanoes.
 For this reason, they are disabled by default.
 * Hot-to-cold biome transitions are still occurring.
-* If emerald generation has been disabled, emerald ore will still generate in some modded biomes.
-This is relatively easy to fix and should be resolved in a future version.

 # Screenshots
 http://imgur.com/a/322dY